 Even taking a cursory glance at the Foundation’s website, and you’d be surprised if it wasn’t geared towards children.
-The Pi is meant as a learning tool, and I’d wager most kids, especially if they can already type, are more than capable tackling any of the beginner Pi projects they find interesting.
+The Pi is meant to be a learning tool, and we’d wager most kids, especially if they can already type, are more than capable of tackling any of the beginner Pi projects they find interesting.

 Advanced Raspberry Pi Projects

-For those among you who live in snowy climes, you probably know the sheer joy of moving that white stuff around so you can leave your house.
+For those who live in snowy climates, you probably know the sheer joy of moving that white stuff around so you can leave your house.
 Kris Kortright shares your pain, so perhaps you’d like to recreate this remote control snow blower to aid in your wintery chores.

-Wouldn’t it be better if your house could just adapt to your needs without the requirement for you to flip switches, or dare I say it, press a few buttons?
+Wouldn’t it be better if your house could just adapt to your needs without the requirement for you to flip switches, or dare we say, press a few buttons?
 Give your living quarters a bit more intelligence with these Raspberry Pi home automation projects:

 Amazon Alexa: Your friendly synthetic assistant, from everybody’s favorite megacorp Amazon, doesn’t just come in commercial packaging like the Echo and Dot.
-Using the Pi (I’d recommend the 3 B) you can run the Alexa Voice Service in your own custom project.
+Using the Pi (the 3 B is recommended), you can run the Alexa Voice Service in your own custom project.
 This definitely skews toward the software side, but having such a powerful speech recognition system for your DIY design is very attractive.